 They tried again.
 In 2005 the Austrian “system” government tricked him with an invitation to Vienna, arrested him on trumped-up charges brought sixteen years earlier by a Jewish body, and found ways of putting him in prison, in solitary confinement for over a year, after a courtroom hearing which had British newspapers erupting in fury at Austria, and leading names coming out in his defence.

-Mrs Angela Merkel established a German Government Commission of conformist historians, which dutifully agreed that the British had killed “only twelve thousand” that 1945 night in Dresden.
+Mrs Angela Merkel (above, left) established a German Government commission of (conformist) historians, which dutifully agreed that the British had killed “only twelve thousand” that 1945 night in Dresden.
 (That was ten thousand less than the 22,000 who died in the firestorm at Pforzheim, a week later.)

 Mr Irving emerged from the Austrian prison ordeal unrepentant, triumphant.
 He fought back: He got a court decision that his missing archives be returned, all 400 boxes of them.

-It was then that Irving, methodically working through recently released top-secret records, found undeniable proof (above) that his claim about the Dresden death-toll, what they called “Dresden lie,” was right.
+It was then, his freedom returned, that Irving, methodically working through recently released top-secret decoded records, found undeniable proof (above) that his claim about the Dresden death-toll, what they called “Dresden lie,” was right.
 On March 24, 1945, six weeks after the brutal air raids, the police chief of Dresden had secretly reported to Berlin, in code, that the city mayor stated that as of that morning up to 100,000 people were still missing – uncounted and unaccounted for; unidentifiable heaps of ashes.

 So: the enemies have been trumped.
 They are losing the battle.
 They have found they cannot defeat Real History.
 It is a real, living, organism.

 In a lifetime of writing after thirty books, Mr Irving has come full circle, and the truth at last is glistening through the slime and lies.
 He knows the real reason why Deborah Lipstadt did not enter the witness box.
+She had been warned of the risks of perjury, for which she could go to prison.
 “I’m not finished,” he says.
 “Volume Three is still to come,” he said referring to his biography of Churchill, published since 1987, his most sensational volume yet.
 Volumes One and Two of Churchill’s War have already appeared.